Best Online Doctorate in Psychology Programs

 What can I do with an online Ph.D. in psychology?

 An online Ph.D. in psychology from an accredited program meets the requirements for a psychologist license.
-That means you can work as a counseling psychologist, school psychologist, or clinical psychologist.
+That means you can work in roles such as counseling psychologist, school psychologist, or clinical psychologist.

 With a doctorate in psychology, you can also pursue academic and research careers.
 Most universities require a doctorate for tenure-track professor jobs.

-Before applying to online psychology programs, check the program's accreditation status.
-Only accredited programs meet the requirements for many psychologist jobs, especially government positions.
+Before applying to online psychology programs, check the program’s accreditation status.
+Only accredited programs meet the requirements psychology licensure and employment.

 Is an online doctoral degree in psychology credible?